kanboard/plugin-google-auth/README.md

 - Google unique id

 The Google unique id is used to link together the local user account and the Google account.

+To disable the Google Avatar go to your user profile > integrations > and change the value of the checkbox.